mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 | `409 Conflict`              | The request was rejected due to the state of the underlying resource.                      |
 | `500 Internal Server Error` | An unrecoverable internal server error occurred.                                            |

-For most errors, V10 APIs return an error response body that includes an error code and an error description.
+For most errors, the V10 API returns an error response body that includes an error code and an error description.
 The error response has the following structure:

 ```javascript